 A row will be added to the XAA_SPATIAL_AUDIT table for every change.
 On update, two rows will be added to the XAA_SPATIAL_AUDIT table indicating a ‘delete’ and an ‘add’.
 The AgileAssets system can use this information to retrieve the appropriate shapes from the route spatial table discussed above.

+A reshape is assumed to have an effective date of today.

 The XAA_SPATIAL_AUDIT table will have the following structure: